The-Gate-Project/SoD-Dialog-Banters/README.md

 Please run setup-SoDDialogBanters.exe in your game folder to reinstall, uninstall or otherwise change components.

 ### Mac OS X
 If the mod was previously installed, uninstall it before extracting the new version.
-Chatty Imoen is packaged and installed with WeiDU.
+SoD Dialog Banters is packaged and installed with WeiDU.
 To install, extract the mod archive, then copy of the contents of the folder "OSX-SoDDialogBanters-v1" into your game folder (the folder which contains the chitin.key file).
 If properly extracted, you should have a "SoDDialogBanters" folder, setup-SoDDialogBanters, and setup-SoDDialogBanters.command in your game folder.
 To install, simply double-click setup-SoDDialogBanters.command and follow the instructions on screen.

 ## Contact Information